missweizhang/GformToAirtable/docs/README.md

    Copy the `Class UID` into the `Class Link` for the rows where a change was made in the **Week** column.
    ![alt-text](airtable_change_weeks.png)

 5. Go back to the **Students** tab, on the **Linked Enrollments** view, make sure that changes are reflected in the enrollment status columns for Week 1 through Week 6.
+If rows were added/removed in the Enrollments tab, then go to **Payment** view, unhide and copy the `Payment UID` into `Payment Link` for this student.
 6. Go to the **Classes** tab and make sure enrollment count for 5th grade matches the count on the spreadsheet's `classes` tab.